 It’ll be a nice break in the day when you can just hang out with people you can relate to without worrying about if you’ll get a tip or not.

 5. Other In-Person Meetups

-If approaching other drivers at a pick-up spot makes you uncomfortable, there are other options too.
-In most large cities, Uber has a dedicated support office.
+If approaching other drivers at a pick-up spot makes you uncomfortable, there are other options you can consider.
+In most large cities, Uber has a dedicated support office or Greenlight Hub.
 This is a great place to run into drivers and strike up a conversation.

 6. Take a Ride as a Passenger